"Fog In My Throat" (1974/1976)

 What makes this such an effective horror story is the way Lafferty poses the hardest question in the background of what happens at the lab, outside the slaughter itself.
 Of course, the rats are really us.
 Are they deluded, pathetic animals trying to propitiate an indifferent cosmos?
 Is worship a fantasy that protects them from confronting the kind of cosmic horror the Lovecraft circle turned into an aesthetic and then marketeers into an industry?
 By making the rats material—but not formal—idolaters, Lafferty hands question to the reader.

 What Lafferty does in “Fog in My Throat” is to put the fog in the throat of the atheist.
-There is little here to trouble or alarm an educated Christian mind, apart from the natural fear of physical death itself.
-Physical death and facing it well, which Rudisijl fails to do.
+There is little here to trouble or alarm an educated Christian mind, apart from the natural fear of physical death and its too frequent accompaniment, physical pain.
+In other words, physical death and facing it well, which Rudisijl fails to do, but which Gretchen does.
+Her death is messy and full of bloodsmell, but it still a good death in the Christian sense.
 That, in fact, is the theme of Browning’s poem “Prospice,” from which the story’s title is taken, which has nothing to do with spiritual questioning or spiritual horror.
-It expresses a Protestant poet’s faith that he will be reunited with his wife, Elizabeth Barrett, beyond life.
+It expresses a complicated Protestant poet’s faith that he will be reunited with his wife, Elizabeth Barrett, beyond life.

 “Fog In My Throat” ranks among Lafferty’s finest short stories.
-Conceived as a challenge to the secular reader, it exemplifies one of his defining artistic methods, shared with O’Connor and other Catholic artists: testing the reader’s spiritual integrity through the pressures of art.
+Conceived as a challenge to the secular reader, it exemplifies one of his defining artistic methods, shared with O’Connor and other Catholic artists, aggressively testing the reader’s spiritual integrity through the pressures of art.